-www.solano.edu/calworks/ (707) 864-7000 x4645

-707) 864-7000 x4645 Fax: (707) 646-2058

-Student Services (Bldg 400) - Room 406
+www.solano.edu/calworks/ (707) 864-7000 x4645 Fax: (707) 646-2058 Student Services (Bldg 400) - Room 406

-Solano Community College is dedicated to long-term self- sufficiency and success.
-The program provides comprehensive services to CalWORKs students while assisting them in achieving success.
-Students may earn a Certificate of Achievement, Associate Degree or transfer to a 4-year college.
-We offer support, advocacy, counseling, and work-study.
-Our office is part of the college Student Services team and we are a partner to the Solano County CalWORKs Program.
+The Solano Community College CalWORKs Program is dedicated to assisting students in achieving long-term self-sufficiency and success.
+The program provides comprehensive services to CalWORKs students while assisting them in achieving their academic goals.
+Students may earn a Certificate of Achievement, Associate Degree, or transfer to a 4-year institution.
+The CalWORKs program offers support, advocacy, counseling, work-study, and all childcare, transfortation, and book costs.
+Our program is part of the college Student Services team and we are in collaborative partnership with Solano County Health and Social Service.